robert33333/errorTree/README.md

 "motherFunction" is the name of the root function

 Example:
-- Run the main function.
+- Run the test function.
 - You should get something like this:

 main(args = [Ljava.lang.String;@7f31245a)